Grand Forks, North Dakota: History

 Thousands of settlers were attracted to the Dakota Territory in the 1870s and 1880s for its cheap land, and the population began to rise.
 Many established small family farms, but some investors bought thousands of acres for bonanza farms, where they supervised the cultivation and harvesting of wheat as a commodity crop.
 The city grew quickly after the arrival of the Great Northern Railway in 1880 and the Northern Pacific Railway in 1887.
 In 1883, the University of North Dakota was established, six years before North Dakota was admitted as an independent state born from the Dakota Territory.
+Grand Forks was the site of one of the deadliest tornadoes in North Dakota's history, then called an "inland hurricane," in 1887.
+The storm killed at least six people.

 During the first half of the 20th century, new residential neighborhoods were developed south and west of downtown Grand Forks.
 In the 1920s, the state-owned North Dakota Mill and Elevator was constructed on the city's north side.

 In 1954, Grand Forks was chosen as the site for an Air Force base.
 Grand Forks Air Force Base brought thousands of new jobs and residents to the community.
 The military base and the University of North Dakota became integral to the city's economy.
 With construction of federal highways, during the postwar years residential and business development became suburbanized, spreading to new areas as land was available.
 Interstate 29 was built on the western side of the city, and two enclosed shopping malls—South Forks Plaza and Columbia Mall—were built on the south side.